RodrigoHolztrattner/Peon/README.md

 scheduler->StartJob(myJob);
 ```

-Now the job was configured and one of our worker threads will execute this code!
+Now the job has been configured and one of our worker threads will execute this code!

 ### Wait for Job